arcus/education_modules/_module_templates/macros_wrapper.md

 title: Wrapper Module Macros
 comment:  This is placeholder module to save macros used in other modules.

-resource1_name: Docker Tutorial
-resource1_description: A tutorial on using Docker
-resource1_wellvetted: true
-resource1_wellvetted_text: This is a well-known thing.
-resource1_maintained: true
-resource1_maintained_text: Maintained by Docker.
-resource1_stablesupport: false
-resource1_stablesupport_text: Not stable?
-resource1_a11y_issues: No known issues with accessibility.

 @module_structure
 1. Part 1
 2. Part 2